Yack/websocket/README.md

-# Legacy Yack websocket server
+# Legacy Weekday websocket server

-This was the initial websocket server Yack used.
+This was the initial websocket server Weekday used.
 The repo includes Docker build files, GitLab CI files & Ansible deployment files.
 It has since been deprecated in favour of an MQTT broker.

 This (old) way of doing things has the API messaging this server with RabbitMQ or using the REST API end points.
 Also uses Redis as the backend for SocketIO.